 Whenever the generator is needed, an automatic power transfer system automatically switches the household electrical system to the generator 30 seconds after the generator is started.
 The 30 second delay allows the generator to start easily without the burden of electrical loads.

 Automatic Power Transfer Box (Located inside or behind utility compartment) -Typical installation shown

 Generator Operation

+Controls to the generator are accessed through the monitor panel.
 See the manufacturer's operation, care and maintenance in your InfoCase.